ThinkInvis/RoR2-TILER2/ModMeta/README.md

 #### NetConfig

-The NetConfig module automatically syncs important config settings from the server to any connecting clients, and kicks clients with critical config mismatches which can't be resolved (i.e. settings that can't be changed while the game is running).
+The NetConfig module automatically syncs important config settings from the server to any connecting clients, and kicks clients with critical config mismatches which can't be resolved (i.e. settings that can't be changed while the game is running, or client has different mods than server).

 NetConfig also adds the console commands `aic_get`, `aic_set`, `aic_settemp`, and `aic`; and the convar `bool aic_allowclientset`.